dhivyapadmanaban/bikesharing/README.md

 ## Summary

 As per these analyzed visualizations, we can start similar business in Des Moines on Bike sharing program !
 Since majority of the users are subscribers, we can launch the program for Des Moines locals.
-Temporary customers like tourist , visitors will user bikes for shorter commute within Des Moines!
+Temporary customers like tourist / visitors will use bikes for shorter commute within Des Moines!

 In addition to these visualizations, below charts will add more depth to the analysis.